oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Combined Format for Presentation

 The SD-JWT and the HS-Disclosures JWT can be combined into one document using period character `.` as a separator.
-This means that the resulting string consists of six dot-separated parts as follows, where the last part may be empty:
+This means that the resulting string consists of six dot-separated parts as described below.

+ The last part (HSD Signature) may be empty when Holder Binding is not used and HS-Disclosures JWT is not signed.

 ```
 <SD-JWT Header>